How Volcanoes Form Igneous Rocks

 For extrusive rocks, because they cool quickly, the crystals are smaller.
 Some types of extrusive igneous rocks can even have pockets of air bubbles inside them.
 For example, extrusive rocks include basalt, andesite, and obsidian.

-When the lava hardens, it becomes dark igneous rock or “basalt” at rift volcanoes.
+When the lava hardens, it becomes dark, dense igneous rock known as “basalt” at rift volcanoes, contributing to the Earth’s diverse geology.

 How Volcanoes Form Igneous Rocks

 Igneous rocks are the rocks that form when lava cools and solidifies.
-It’s important for volcanologists and geologists to study the different types of igneous rocks because they can tell us a lot about how volcanoes work and what conditions they’re in generally.
+It’s important for volcanologists and geologists to study the different types of igneous rocks because they can tell us a lot about how volcanoes work and what conditions they are in generally.

 Get back to us with a question or comment by using the comment form below about igneous rocks.